Iditarod punishes 3 mushers for sheltering dogs in windstorm

 Dyche told the newspaper that he knew it was a violation to bring the dogs inside, but he had no choice after failing to improvise a windbreak for them.
 He said as he sat in the cabin with the dogs for the next 24 hours and heard the winds hammer the cabin, he knew he made the right decision.

-Porsild, who returned to Norway after the race, was not informed by race officials of the demotion.
+Porsild, who returned to Denmark after the race, was not informed by race officials of the demotion.
 She found out only when Phillips told her days later.

 Phillips announced on Facebook that this was her last Iditarod.

-Note: This story has been updated to correct that Mille Porsild went to Denmark after the race, not Norway.